Pi Cluster Documentation

 storage.wiredTiger.engineConfig.journalCompressor: zlib

-• Test connection using TLS
+• Step 3: Test connection using TLS

-Connecting to a mongod container inside a pod using kubectl:
+Connect to a mongod container inside a pod using kubectl:

 kubectl -n mongodb exec -it mongodb-0 -- /bin/bash

-• Use mongosh to connect over TLS.
-U
+Use mongosh to connect over TLS:

 mongosh "<connection-string>" --tls --tlsCAFile /var/lib/tls/ca/*.pem --tlsCertificateKeyFile /var/lib/tls/server/*.pem